hashicorp/consul/website/source/intro/getting-started/next-steps.html.markdown

 That concludes the getting started guide for Consul.
 Hopefully you're able to see that while Consul is simple to use, it has a powerful set of features.
+We've covered the basics for all of these features in this guide.

 Consul is designed to be friendly to both the DevOps community and application developers, making it perfect for modern, elastic infrastructures.